Update: ‘Interior’ section updated.

-Audi’s next wave of EVs will include a model that poses a serious threat to the Tesla Model S – the Audi E6.
-The production version of the Audi A6 e-tron concept from Auto Shanghai 2021, the differently named Audi A6 electric would compete with even the Lucid Air, Mercedes EQE, Nio ET7, and BMW i5.
+Audi’s next wave of EVs will include an Audi A6 Electric, a model that poses a serious threat to the Tesla Model S. This car will be the production version of the Audi A6 e-tron concept from Auto Shanghai 2021 and will compete with the Lucid Air, Mercedes EQE, Nio ET7, and BMW i5.
 Here’s everything we know about it so far:

 At first glance, the proportions of the Audi A6 e-tron are reminiscent of the Audi A6 and A7 range.
 However, the electric Audi appears far more aerodynamic compared to its gas-powered siblings—it has a drag coefficient of 0.22, competing with the likes of the Mercedes EQE (0.22 Cd) and the Lucid Air (0.20 Cd).
 The slippery surfaces on the sedan will minimize drag and improve range.
 Audi says its fine-tuning in the wind tunnel has helped it maintain an organic shape that’s also functional and elegant.

 Spy pictures of the production Audi A6 Electric suggest that it may feature changes at the front like modified headlights, larger lower air intake, and new side air inlets.
 The SUV-style split headlights look more practical in the final version, consisting of a wider lower section, which houses the high beam and low beam lights.
 The DRL itself looks new, too, being more of a light band than a cluster of jewel-like lights divided into three rows like in the concept.

 We doubt the production car has the concept’s high-resolution LED projectors to project visual greetings or warnings on the ground.
 Another change on the sides is the usage of traditional glass-based mirrors instead of camera-based virtual mirrors.
 Audi seems to have used fixed flush door handles with an electronic release button hidden underneath them on the production car.